Chief Ministers and Governor List 2025 – Roles & GK Insights

 Chief Ministers

-Elected by the people, Chief Ministers (CMs) are the heads of state governments.
+Chief Ministers (CMs) are the heads of state governments, elected by the people.
 They are responsible for executing policies, overseeing various departments, and ensuring that the needs of their constituents are met.
 Their leadership is critical in shaping regional development and addressing local issues.

 Governors

-Governors are appointed by the President of India to represent the central government in each state.
+The President of India appoints governors to represent the central government in each state.
 They play a pivotal role in maintaining the balance of power between the state and central governments.
 Governors can summon or dissolve the state legislature and have the authority to grant assent to bills passed by the assembly.

 Earn Online with Chegg No Investment Required